paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 -   $q$: coefficient related to cycling frequency = 0.3.
 ````

 For the failure mechanisms of solder joints, the value of the activation energy $E_{a}$ is 0.1216eV, the coefficient related to the components $m$ is 2 for tin lead solder and 2.6 for lead free alloy.
 For other materials, different studies have been performed to determine the coefficient related to the components $m$.
-These studies are presented in the following table:
+These studies are resumed in documents {cite:t}`SSB-1.003` and {cite:t}`Livingston2000` and presented in the following table:

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'eee-table4-205')" placeholder="Search table...">